Latin America Loan: Trafigura's US$350m asset-backed loan

 The loan stood out for its complexity and the leads’ ability to syndicate among a whole new set of lenders at a time when investors were having second thoughts about committing funding in emerging market oil exporting countries such as Colombia.

 Looking for the longest tenor possible to fund fluvial equipment such as barges, Trafigura was unable to lean on its deep pool of around 130 relationship lenders.
 Not only were they unaccustomed to lending beyond three years, but many had already reached their limits on Trafigura exposure.

-“We didn’t want to compete against that capacity,” said Kristie Pellecchia, head of syndications for Latin America and US corporates at SMBC, which was joint bookrunner alongside Credit Agricole.
+“We didn’t want to compete against that capacity,” said Kristie Pellecchia, director of loan syndications in the US and Latin America at SMBC, which was joint bookrunner alongside Credit Agricole.
 “We felt there was a lot of liquidity in the regional market as well as in Asia.”

 Those issues hit home when Trafigura announced in July a US$1.68bn refinancing of its Asian revolver – just days after SMBC and Credit Agricole had launched general syndication on the asset-backed deal.

 The US$350m transaction comprised five and seven-year tranches, striking a balance between the tenors required by Trafigura and investor needs.